 All inquiries concerning certification should be directed to the College of Education Graduate Office, located at Schroeder Health and Education Complex, 146, P.O.
 Box 1881, Milwaukee, WI 53201-1881, or via telephone at (414) 288-4613.

-Select one of the programs below for more information.
-For further details, visit the College of Education department web page.
+For further details, visit the College of Education department webpage.

 Administrative Licensure Certification Programs

-This program is available for the Wisconsin Director of Instruction, Principal, and Superintendent licenses.
-Licensed teachers who wish to acquire a principal or director of instruction license may also do so in conjunction with the master of education in educational administration.
-Gainful Employment information for the Director of Instruction and Principal certificates can be found online.
-Note the superintendent certification is not eligible for Title IV federal aid.
+This program is available for the Wisconsin Director of Instruction, Principal, and Superintendent licenses (superintendent certificate program is not currently accepting applicants).
+Licensed teachers who wish to acquire a principal or director of instruction license may also do so in conjunction with the master of education in educational leadership.
+Note the certification is not eligible for Title IV federal aid.